dapr/community/README.md

 **Password:** Ask @maintainers in our Discord server<br>
 **Schedule:** Tuesdays at 9am and 9pm Pacific Time.

+### JavaScript SDK sync meetings

+Every week, we meet to plan and sync on the progress for the milestone's release.
+You can find more information about it here: [Community engagement - dapr/js-sdk Wiki](https://github.com/dapr/js-sdk/wiki/Community-engagement)

 ### Dapr blog
 The [Dapr blog](https://blog.dapr.io/posts) has regular posts on releases, technical articles and upcoming events.
 If you would like to author a post, reach out to us with a suggestion.